Document icon

 • to undertake narrow-scope standard-setting to amend IFRS 9 Financial Instruments, with the next project milestone to be an exposure draft; and

-• to explore an approach to this standard-setting that includes amending the ‘own use’ and hedge accounting requirements in IFRS 9 for both physical PPAs and virtual PPAs.
+• to explore an approach to this standard-setting that includes amending in IFRS 9 the ‘own use’ requirement for some physical PPAs and hedge accounting requirements for a set of PPAs including both physical PPAs and virtual PPAs.

 Exposure Draft

-On 8 May 2024 the International Accounting Standards Board (IASB) published for public comment the Exposure Draft Contracts for Renewable Electricity (Here), which proposes narrow-scope amendments to IFRS 9 and IFRS 7.
+On 8 May 2024 the International Accounting Standards Board (IASB) published for public comment the Exposure Draft Contracts for Renewable Electricity (Here), which proposed narrow-scope amendments to IFRS 9 and IFRS 7.

-The Exposure Draft is open for comments until 7 August 2024.
+The Exposure Draft was open for comments until 7 August 2024.

 Draft Comment Letter